-We work together with Ghost Diving Greece and Enaleia Fishing School to reduce the harm old fishing nets cause.
+We work together with Ghost Diving Greece and Enaleia, to reduce the harm old fishing nets cause.
 Fishermen are encouraged to collect and dispose of their useless fishing nets on land, and collection points have been established in many harbours, such as Piraeus, Mikrolimano, Lavrio and Michaniona.
 Through our collaboration with Diopas, waste fishing nets from fisheries and fish farms are also collected in Northern Greece and transported for regeneration.

 We held 2 massive projects on the mythical island of Ithaca in 2021 and 2022 that resulted in the recovery of 101 tonnes of fishing nets and other marine litter.

 We have been active in the Aeolian Islands and Lampedusa most recently, teaming up with underwater explorer Mario Arena and SDSS where several ships sunken during WWII Battle of the Convoys (1941-1943) were cleared of ghost nets.

 Ghost Diving Spain joined us in 2021.
 The volunteer diving team is active not only underwater but also supporting us with education programmes in the vicinity of Barcelona.